cilliagustin/projectportfolio3/README.md

 If none of the validations return "False" then the function will return "True".
 This is the first validation that happens in the Sudoku solver function.

+#### Check number on list
+This function returns the ammount of times a number a value appears on a list.

+#### Get answer function
+This function does not only validate if a sudoku has a solution and returns "True or "false" accordingly, but also mutates said sudoku to a solved version.

+This function uses two helper functions called find unknown number and option is valid.
+This function will look for the first unknown number (a zero) and will try to get the first number from 1 to 9 that can be placed there.
+If it finds it, the function will recursively call itself and look for the next zero and try another number, and so on and so on.
+If the function finds an unknown number that cannot be replaced with a number from 1 to 9, it means that a previously entered number must be wrong, so it goes to that previously entered number and tries with the next possible number.

+The function will go back and forth between the numbers and try many combinations until it finds one.
+When this happens, the function will return "True".
+If that does not happen, it means that the puzzle does not have a solution and it will just return "False" triggering the solve sudoku function to display an error message.

 ### Features Left to Implement
     have ideas on what you'd like to add in the future? add them here!! assessors LOVE seeing future concepts!